Henry Crown: Early life and career

 Sol later died of tuberculosis, and in 1919, his brother Irving joined him.
 In the same year, he and his brother borrowed $10,000 and founded the Material Service Corporation (MSC).
 MSC sold gravel, sand, lime, and coal to builders in the Chicago area.
 In its first year, the company made a profit of $7,000 on sales of $218,000.
 He left the business to serve as a lieutenant colonel in the Army Corps of Engineers during World War II.
+In 1951, he bought the New York Empire State Building and sold it later in 1961.